edwardkslam/australian_seasonal_flu/README.md

 1) epidemic incidence (Figure S12)
 2) probability of successful epidemic initiation (Figure S13 and Table S6)

+#### ``supplementary information analysis scripts/comparing start times between subtypes and cities.R``
+Here we compare the onset timing of epidemics between subtype and between cities (Figure S1).

+#### ``supplementary information analysis scripts/mean climate over epidemic.R``
+Here we assess the relationship between epidemic incidence and the mean temperature and absolute humidity values over the entire epidemic period and the early part of the epidemic (defined as period from the onset to the peak of an epidemic).
+(Figure S3)

+#### ``supplementary information analysis scripts/pre vs post pandemic.R``
+Here we consider potential differences in surveillance intensity between pre- and post H1N1 pandemic eras and assess whether this affects or analyses on the effect of antigenic change on the size of epidemics (Figure S18).
+This is now included, in response to reviewer comments.

 #### ``robustness vs geoghegan timings/Robustness of climatic analyses using Geoghegan et al (2018) timings.R``
 Here we assess the robustness towards potential inaccuracies in our epidemic onset timing estimates, of our analyses on climatic fluctuations preceding epidemic onset.
 We considered whether or not these preceding climatic fluctuations were: \